How to Lookup EOL/EOSL Dates and Check Your Warranty Status

 EOSL stands for end of service life.
 Where EOL indicates that production and sales cease, EOSL indicates that the manufacturer will no longer be providing service or support for existing systems.
 In other words, if something goes wrong with your asset, you’re on your own.

-While both of these relate to different points in a product’s lifecycle, they are both tied to the same thing – the manufacturer’s artificial IT infrastructure lifecycle.
+While both of these relate to different stages in your IT hardware lifecycle management process, they are both tied to the same thing – the manufacturer’s artificial IT infrastructure lifecycle.
 Neither the EOL nor the EOSL of an IT asset is based on any real-world factors, such as the deterioration of components.
 Instead, they’re both based on what works best for the OEM’s profit margins.

 Why do these dates matter to you?
 Simply put, if you’re not tracking them, then you don’t know if your assets are covered under the manufacturer’s warranty.
 You could be in for an unwelcome surprise if a problem crops up and you realize that the EOSL date has passed, and you have nowhere to turn for support.
 By tracking EOL and EOSL deadlines, you can ensure that you always know your warranty status so you’re never caught unprepared.